Environmental baseline monitoring in the Vale of Pickering

 • Conducting time–integrated indoor and outdoor measurements of radon in air

-• Conducting real–time monitoring of seismicity at 6 surface sites and 4 sites installed in new boreholes
+• Conducting real-time monitoring of seismicity at six surface sites and four sites installed in new boreholes

-• Conducting real–time monitoring of atmospheric greenhouse gases and indicators of air quality at and close to the proposed hydrocarbon exploration site (KMA)
+• Conducting real-time monitoring of atmospheric greenhouse gases and indicators of air quality at and close to the former proposed exploration site (KMA)

 • Streaming of real–time data to the BGS website

-• Evaluating soil gas compositions from surveys at selected strategic sites
+• Evaluating soil gas compositions from surveys at selected sites

 • Interpretation of satellite data for assessment of ground motion